(April 2021 Update)

-If your UK based business is looking to start taking card payments or wanting to switch from your current payment processor you’re faced with a dizzinging array of over 50 merchant account providers and payment processors of varying types and quality.
+If your UK based business is looking to start taking card payments or wanting to switch from your current payment processor you’re faced with a confusing array of over 50 payment service providers (PSPs) of varying types, quality and transparency.

 Worldpay also works with UnionPay and Alipay in Asian markets, which means you can target its booming consumer populations and the growing number of Asian tourists spending money in the UK every year.

 All major credit and debit cards are accepted and PayPal is also supported by Worldpay’s gateway, covering more than 116 currencies around the world.
 You can also set up recurring payments for subscription-based services and manage transactions with its online reporting tool.

 In another mega deal of 2019, First Data was acquired by Fiserv in all-stock deal with an equity value of $22 billion.
 As well as working with several ISOs, Fiserv provide card payment services directly to business via their Clover hardware and ecommerce solutions.
 Subsideries include Clover Network and Bluepay.

 Barclaycard has been providing merchant accounts for more than 50 years now and it remains one of the UK’s top providers, despite competition increasing substantially over the past decade.
 Operating under the Barclays group, Barclaycard offers extensive payment services but you have to work pretty hard to get an account with them.

 Similar to other high street banks offering merchant services, Barclays is very selective about the businesses it provides payment services for.
 It’ll want to look through your company history and assess your business model before offering any kind of contract.
 These will be long-term contracts, too, with steep cancellation fees that aren’t particular SME-friendly.